kubeflow/website/content/en/docs/started/introduction.md

   alt="Kubeflow overview"
   class="mt-3 mb-3">

-Read the [architecture overview](/docs/started/architecture/) for an introduction to the architecture of Kubeflow and to see how you can use Kubeflow to manage your ML workflow.
+Read the [architecture overview](/docs/started/architecture/) to learn about Kubeflow ecosystem and to see how Kubeflow components fit in ML lifecycle.

-Follow [Installing Kubeflow](/docs/started/installing-kubeflow/) to set up your environment and install Kubeflow.

 Watch the following video which provides an introduction to Kubeflow.